calebj/calebj-cogs/README.md

 ## Description of cogs
-* activitylog: Log DM messages, server changes, and even attachments.
+* activitylog: Log messages, attachments, and server changes to disk.
 See below.
 * customgcom: Custom global commands.
 * datadog: Publish various metrics and events to a local statsd instance.
 * description: Change the header of Red's [p]help command.